-- considered to be in a full-time student status; - registered in Academic Status 9; - charged the Non-Degree Visitor fee per quarter as well as other mandatory fees; - eligible to participate in laboratory-based research; - not eligible to enroll in courses at the University (thus exempt from the immunization requirements); - not allowed to take on a teaching position with the University; and - given student privileges such as access to the libraries, student housing, athletic facilities, and electronic networks
+- Considered to be in a full-time student status; - Charged the Non-Degree Visitor fee per quarter as well as other mandatory fees; - Eligible to participate in laboratory-based research; - Not eligible to enroll in courses at the University (thus exempt from the immunization requirements); - Not allowed to take on a teaching position with the University; and - Given student privileges such as access to the libraries, student housing, athletic facilities, and electronic networks

 Non-degree visiting students must comply with all University rules and regulations and are subject to student disciplinary systems.
-This status is available for no more than 4 consecutive quarters, including the summer quarter.
-This status may be extended by up to 4 consecutive quarters upon recommendation of the faculty sponsor and the area Dean of Students and with the approval of the Deputy Provost for Graduate Education.
+This status is available for no more than four consecutive quarters, including the summer quarter.
+This status may be extended by up to four consecutive quarters upon recommendation of the faculty sponsor and the area Dean of Students and with the approval of the Deputy Provost for Graduate Education.